-- If the interests of the Council are jeopardised unless an executive decision is implemented immediately then the Chief Executive in consultation with the Leader (or Deputy Leader in his/her absence) may designate such executive decision as so urgent that its implementation cannot wait until the expiry of the call-in period. - ii.
+- i.
+If the interests of the Council are jeopardised unless an executive decision is implemented immediately then the Managing Director in consultation with the Leader (or Deputy Leader in his/her absence) and subject to the consent of the Chair of the relevant Overview and Scrutiny Committee for key decisions, or in the absence of the relevant Chair, the Lord Mayor, may designate such executive decision as so urgent that its implementation cannot wait until the expiry of the call-in period.
+The Leaders of the two main Opposition Groups will be notified. - ii.
 The exercise of such power shall be clearly noted on the record of the decision.